-

 October 7, 20252025.10.07 Motion for Preliminary Injunction - ASAP v.
 USCIS

-The Asylum Seeker Advocacy Project (ASAP) filed a Motion for a Preliminary Injunction seeking emergency relief to prevent the dismissal or denial of asylum claims based on non-payment of the new annual asylum fee.
-The Motion alleges that asylum applicants face irreparable harm from severe immigration consequences and economic harm.
+ASAP filed a motion for a preliminary injunction seeking emergency relief to prevent the dismissal or denial of asylum claims based on non-payment of the new annual asylum fee.
+The motion alleges that asylum applicants face irreparable harm from severe immigration consequences and economic harm.

 Some immigration judges (IJs) have started to require asylum applicants to pay the fee despite there being no mechanism to pay.
 In at least one instance, an IJ rejected an applicant's asylum application and ordered the applicant removed for non-payment.